AirUK: Reorganisation and renewed expansion

 In 1987, Air UK placed its first order for the British Aerospace 146 regional jetliner.
 The introduction of Air UK's first 146 200 series regional jet coincided with the introduction of a new livery, consisting of a white fuselage and tail with three different blue cheatlines merging into a stylised Union Flag on the aircraft's tail.
 In addition, this livery differed from the previous one by dropping the gap between the words "Air" and "UK" while inserting a gap between the letters "U" and "K" in "UK".

 Following British Airways' takeover of British Caledonian in December 1987, the CAA awarded Air UK the licences for the ex-BCal domestic feeder routes from Gatwick to Glasgow and Edinburgh in 1988.
 This resulted in an order for four stretched BAe 146-300s to enable the launch of high-frequency services with up to seven daily round-trips on both routes from the start of the 1988–89 winter timetable period.

+In 1992 The subsidiary Air UK Engineering Ltd. was officially registered.
+It started operations on April 1, 1992, dealing with BAe 146, F100, F27, Herald.

 By 1994, Air UK acquired several, new Fokker 100 jet aircraft.
 The introduction of these aircraft led to the adoption of another new livery, the final Air UK-themed livery in the airline's 19-year history.
 This livery combined elements of the earlier livery with a new, single dark blue cheatline that included a thin, pale blue stripe merging into a dark blue tail featuring the previous Union Flag logo.
 It also combined elements of both previous liveries by dropping the gap between the "U" and "K" in "UK" (as in Air UK's original blue livery) as well as dropping the gap between the words "Air" and "UK" (as in the airline's second livery).

 By 1995, Air UK had replaced all of the older, smaller F27 100/200/400/600 series aircraft in its fleet with additional, stretched F27-500s.
 (Air UK operated a total of 22 F27s of various marks throughout its existence, all of which it had acquired second-hand.)

 By the late 1990s, a fleet of new Fokker 50 and ATR-72 turboprops replaced the aging F27-500s.
 During that period Air UK also retired all of its 146-200s as well as the 146-100s.